binyoon99/binyoon99/README.md

 - Website is down due to security problem
 - plain html/css and vanila javascript
 - Firebase
-- will transfer to next.js and supabase (free and opensource version of firebase)
+- will transition to react/next.js and supabase (free and opensource version of firebase)

 <!---
 binyoon99/binyoon99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.